Best Dive Computer 2017: Guide & Review

 The Suunto Zoop Novo has everything you want for your diving journey.
 The key data is easily available on the big screen, even in darker conditions as the computer has a backlight function.
 The computer has five different modes: Air, Nitrox, Gauge, Free and off.

 All information is displayed in clear and big digits so you will never have any problem to see what you need to see when you are beneath the surface.
-The Suunto DM5 software makes logging and analysing your dive data very easy.
+The Suunto DM5 software makes logging and

 The Suunto Zoop Novo dive computer is a first dive computer for many as it handles everything.
 It is used by novice's and professionals alike.